omen-thunder/atm/README.md

 2. Run `docker ps` to see running containers.
 You should see a container with the image name `*_kingsatm` .
 3. The app is available at `http://localhost:8090` .

+To stop the container, run `docker-compose down` .

 # Project Details